2015 BGCI Congress Tours

 50 person maximum

 On this last day of the Congress, spend the latter part of Friday with fellow delegates seeking a little bit of plant science, entomology and yes, cocktails.
-This tour will depart from Missouri Botanical Garden on Friday afternoon after the Congress concludes, and head 30 minutes west to Chesterfield, Missouri, home to the Monsanto headquarters, a sustainable agriculture company, as well as to the Sophia M. Sachs Butterfly House, a division of the Missouri Botanical Garden.
-Our first stop will be a guided tour of Monsanto’s world-renowned greenhouse complex to learn about ever-evolving plant science research and technology focused on global food crops of significance.
+This tour will depart from Missouri Botanical Garden on Friday afternoon after the Congress concludes, and head 30 minutes west to Chesterfield, Missouri, home to the Bayer headquarters, a sustainable agriculture company, as well as to the Sophia M. Sachs Butterfly House, a division of the Missouri Botanical Garden.
+Our first stop will be a guided tour of Bayer’s world-renowned greenhouse complex to learn about ever-evolving plant science research and technology focused on global food crops of significance.
 Following the tour, our coach will take us down the road to the Butterfly House, the first insectarium to be accredited by the American Zoo and Aquarium Association.
 Our colleagues here will welcome you with light appetizers, wine and beer as they invite you to experience more than 1,500 free-flying butterflies as you stroll through the tropical conservatory, visit the Lopata Learning Lab, and outdoor Native Butterfly Garden.
 This is a perfect way to wrap up the week with fellow Congress delegates and new-found friends.
 Wear comfortable/casual clothing.
 Bus transportation, food and beverages included in fee.

 Audubon Center at the Riverlands/National Great Rivers Museum